Bear Smart Missoula

 • Proposed Health Code Changes

-On Aug .17, 2023, the Missoula City-County Health Board approved the proposed changes to the solid waste regulations in the Missoula City-County Health Code.
-The proposed changes include a requirement to use bear-resistant containers in an expanded bear buffer zone, in addition to some clean up changes to the rest of the regulation.
-They then recommended that both the Missoula County commissioners and city council adopt the proposed changes by reference.
+On Aug .17, 2023, the Missoula City-County Health Board approved changes to the solid waste regulations in the Missoula City-County Health Code.
+The changes include a requirement to use bear-resistant containers in an expanded bear buffer zone, in addition to some clean up changes to the rest of the regulation.
+They then recommended that both the Missoula County commissioners and city council adopt the changes by reference.

 • As bears emerge from their dens, contain all attractants!